Aircraft air quality |

 similar oils 2004: Aviation

-Organophosphate Information Site (AOPIS) releases documentary video on
+Organophosphate Information Site (AOPIS) releases documentary

-cause among flight attendants, pilots, and passengers July 2003: AFA review of
+it can cause among flight attendants, pilots, and passengers July 2003: AFA review of

 FAA response to 2002 National Research Council committee recommendations on

-aircraft air quality In January 2002, the NRC Committee on Air
+aircraft air quality In January 2002, the NRC Committee on Air Quality

-Quality in Passenger Cabins of Commercial Aircraft released a report
+in Passenger Cabins of Commercial Aircraft released a report

 that detailed its year-long assessment of air quality on commercial aircraft,

 including ten recommendations.
-In response, the FAA acknowledged that it “has not kept pace with
+In response, the FAA acknowledged that it “has not kept

-To date, though, the FAA has still failed to take any meaningful action.
-June 2003: Aircraft air
+hazards.”
+To date, though, the FAA has still failed to take any meaningful

 quality: What's wrong with it and what needs to be done AFA